AidansJCR/aidans-jcr/README.md

 + Wagtail CMS

 ## Thanks
-Thank you to Jaisal Patel for making the front end look good.
+Thank you to Jaisal Patel for working on the final front end.

+The test front end (used to create basic webpages) theme is [Half Page Carousel by mdBootstrap] (http://mdbootstrap.com/material-design-for-bootstrap/).

 ## Getting Started
 If you want to download a local copy of the website, simply clone the repository.